KaverianDev/BatchChat/README.md

 # Chat Commands

-.e is exit, or you can just do ctrl+c
+.e is exit, or you can just do ctrl+c<br>
-.r is refresh, or just send a message
+.r is refresh, or just send a message<br>
-.m goes to the menu
+.m goes to the menu<br>
+/ver will show server logic version

 # Server-Side Setup
 yeah so i asked ai to do this.. here is how you do it.